 What is FTBL Rating?

-The FTBL Rating is a tool designed to compare in various ways the performances of more than 20,000 football players in 23 national leagues and international tournaments.
+The FTBL Rating is a tool designed to compare in various ways the performances of more than 20,000 football players in dozens of national leagues and international tournaments.

 Changes in the rating are posted in real-time on FTBL.com.
 The charts we use are clear and convenient.